-Fig 14: Current Price (Smoothed) GVA Per Hour Worked: 2015 - 2020.
+Fig 14: Current Price (Smoothed) GVA Per Hour Worked - 2015-2021.
 Essex, SELEP, East England & England.
-Source ONS, Sub-regional productivity.
+Source: ONS, Sub-regional Productivity.

 If we look at the gross value added (GVA), firstly across the district, SELEP, region and nationally, Essex has seen a steady increase in the GVA.
-There has been an increase of £4.25 since 2015, and when compared with our SELEP partners this is slightly lower (with the increase being £4.88).
-However, compared with the East of England region at £4.08, Essex is higher.
-The national GVA is £4.75 so whilst it is lower than the Essex average, the growth both at an Essex level and nationally has been consistent.
+There has been an increase of $\pm 4.80$ since 2015, and when compared with our SELEP partners this is slightly lower (with the increase being $\pm 5.40$ ).

+However, Essex is on par with the rest of the East of England region - both have growth of £4.80 since 2015.
+The national GVA is £5.10 so whilst it is higher than the Essex average, the growth both at an Essex level and nationally has been consistent.